John-Paul-Larkin/kitchenpos/README.md

 // mutltiple states/reducers for orderdetails etc
 // how to handle edits
 // Fixed bug in which default food item would not toggle selected on the open orders array

+designed so chef only clicks twice. once when they are finished preparing. again when the order is ready. click on each station to highlight the items hover on closed orders to reveal details